Vonng/pigsty/docs/FAQ.md

 <details><summary>Which components are included in INFRA</summary>

 - Ansible for automation, deployment, and administration;
-- Nginx for exposing any WebUI service and serving the yum repo;
+- Nginx for exposing any WebUI service and serving the yum/apt repo;
 - Self-Signed CA for SSL/TLS certificates;
 - Prometheus for monitoring metrics
 - Grafana for monitoring/visualization